 First off, let us congratulate you on becoming a new parent!
 We can already tell you’re feeling over the moon with excitement, but perhaps a little unsure of what to do once they’ve made it home.

 We share your excitement of picking your puppy up for the first time.
-To make your first meeting run smoothly and free of any stress, here is some good advice to calm your nerves:
+To make your first meeting run smoothly and free of any stress, here is some good advice and new puppy tips to calm your nerves:

-- Take water from the breeder’s: Ask the breeder for some water from their tap – this will help prevent an upset stomach (polite way of saying a poopy mess) when your puppy drinks water from your home.
+This is a puppy tip to prevent any nasty piles from turning up in your home!
+Ask the breeder for some water from their tap – this will help prevent an upset stomach (polite way of saying a poopy mess) when your puppy drinks water from your home.

 PRO TIP: Lots of puppies are often sick on their way home.
 To avoid cleaning up sick from in between the cracks of your car (getting anything out of them always seems impossible) ask your breeder not to feed your puppy the morning you pick them up.
 But don’t worry if it happens!
 They’re just babies after all, really.